NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 - Forward Pass: Inputs are multiplied by the weights.
 - Loss Calculation: The loss function measures the error.
-- Backpropagation: Gradients are computed using the backpropagation algorithm.
+- Backpropagation: Gradients of the loss are computed wrt all the parameters using the backpropagation algorithm.
-- Parameter Update: The weights are updated by subtracting the gradient in a process called gradient descent.
+- Parameter Update: The weights are updated by the gradient in a process called gradient descent.

-### Automatic differentiation (AD)
+#### Automatic differentiation (AD)

 There are several methods for computing derivatives: numerical differentiation, symbolic differentiation, and automatic differentiation (AD).
 The first two have disadvantages that make them less suitable for deep learning [source](https://www.jmlr.org/papers/volume18/17-468/17-468.pdf).
 AD is an efficient, algorithmic way to compute derivatives during backpropagation, utilizing computational graphs to manage the calculations.

+### Optimizers

+Algorithms like gradient descent, stochastic gradient descent, adam are called optimizers.
+Optimizers are algorithms that adjust the parameters of a neural network to minimize a loss function.